antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 * **Ability to score pre-trained ONNX Models**

-  Many scenarios like Image Classification, Speech to Text translation and more benefit from using predictions from deep learning models.
+  Many scenarios like Image Classification, Speech to Text, and translation benefit from using predictions from deep learning models.
 In ML.NET 0.5 we added support for using TensorFlow models.
-Now in ML.NET 0.6 we've also added support for getting predictions from [ONNX](https://onnx.ai/) models.
+Now in ML.NET 0.6 we've added support for getting predictions from [ONNX](https://onnx.ai/) models.

   Learn more about [using ONNX models in ML.NET](http://TBD-Set-Local-URL)

-* **Significant performance improvements for model prediction, consistency with .NET type system and more**
+ * **Significant performance improvements for model prediction, .NET type system consistency, and more**

-  We know that performance is critical for your applications.
-In this release we've made getting model predictions 100x faster or more.
-Additional enhancements include improvements to ML.NET TensorFlow scoring, more consistency with the .NET type-system and having a model deployment suitable for serverless workloads like Azure Functions.
+  We know that application performance is critical.
+In this release, we've increased getting model predictions performance 100x or more.

+  Additional enhancements include:

+  * improvements to ML.NET TensorFlow scoring
+  * more consistency with the .NET type-system
+  * having a model deployment suitable for serverless workloads like Azure Functions

-  Learn more about [performance improvements](http://TBD-Set-Local-URL), [enhanced TensorFlow support](http://TBD-Set-Local-URL) and [type-system improvements](http://TBD-Set-Local-URL)
+  Learn more about [performance improvements](http://TBD-Set-Local-URL), [enhanced TensorFlow support](http://TBD-Set-Local-URL) and [type-system improvements](http://TBD-Set-Local-URL).

 ## New API for building and consuming a Machine Learning model

-While the existing LearningPipeline API released with ML.NET 0.1 was easy to get started with, it did have a [few limitations explained in our previous ML.NET blog post](https://blogs.msdn.microsoft.com/dotnet/2018/09/12/announcing-ml-net-0-5/#explore-the-upcoming-new-mlnet-api-and-provide-feedback).
-Moving forward we have moved the LearningPipeline API into Microsoft.ML.Legacy namespace (e.g. [Sentiment Analysis based on Binary Classification with the LearningPipeline API](https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis/Program.cs))
+While the existing LearningPipeline API released with ML.NET 0.1 was easy to get started with, there were [some limitations explained in our previous ML.NET blog post](https://blogs.msdn.microsoft.com/dotnet/2018/09/12/announcing-ml-net-0-5/#explore-the-upcoming-new-mlnet-api-and-provide-feedback).
+Moving forward the LearningPipeline API has been moved into the Microsoft.ML.Legacy namespace (e.g. [Sentiment Analysis based on Binary Classification with the LearningPipeline API](https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis/Program.cs)).

 The new API is designed to support a wider set of scenarios and closely follows ML principles and naming from other popular ML related frameworks like Apache Spark and Scikit-Learn.

-Let’s walkthrough an example on how to build a sentiment analysis model with the new APIs and introduce the new concepts along the way.
+Let’s walkthrough an example to build a sentiment analysis model with the new APIs and introduce the new concepts along the way.

 Building an ML Model involves the following high-level steps:

 ![High level steps to build an ML model](v06-release-MLNET-Blog-Post-IMAGES/ml-model-high-level-steps.png)

-To go through these steps with ML.NET there are essentially five main concepts with the new API, let’s take a look with them through an example like building a Sentiment Analysis model based on a binary classification task.
+To go through these steps with ML.NET there are essentially five main concepts with the new API, let’s take a look with them through this example:

 ### Step 1: Load data

 #### Get started
-When building a model with ML.NET you have to start first creating an ML Context or environment.
+When building a model with ML.NET you start by creating an ML Context or environment.
 This is comparable to using DbContext in Entity Framework, but of course, in a completely different domain.
-The environment provides you essentially a context for your ML job that can be used for exception tracking and logging.
+The environment provides a context for your ML job that can be used for exception tracking and logging.

 ```cs
 var env = new LocalEnvironment();